Water & Wastewater (Sanitary Sewage)

 - low water levels in surrounding water bodies and groundwater.

 To limit impacts of increased water usage, The County may regulate the use of drinking water for outside purposes through the Water Conservation By-Law.
 Water restrictions may be implemented seasonally or not at all depending on the conditions in the water treatment facility and source water in a given year.
 For customers connected to the Peat’s Point Drinking Water System, water restrictions remain in place year-round.
+See information circulated to customers of the Peat’s Point Drinking Water System here and here.

 Inquiries can be made using The County’s online comment form or by calling 613.476.2148